 JLG, a manufacturer of access products, has been reconditioning its equipment for over 20 years, primarily through large rental companies that occasionally return equipment to be reconditioned.

-In 2013, JLG strategically developed its reconditioning capabilities as a means of engaging in the full life cycle of its equipment, and in turn, respond to that reliable customer demand to make the most of their investment.
-The company take machines back to the reconditioning facility after their first use cycle and repairs and restores them to original specification.
+In 2013, JLG strategically developed its reconditioning capabilities as a mean of engaging in the full life cycle of its equipment and responding to the customer demand to make the most of their investment.
+The company takes machines back to the reconditioning facility after their first use cycle and repairs and restores them to original specification.
 The facility delivers factory-approved equipment that is backed by a three-year warranty.

 Their financial solutions partner DLL developed a complete finance offering for JLG’s new and reconditioned assets, including rental solutions.
-This means that customers can return the equipment to JLG at the end of the lease contract, allowing JLG to plan and predict when assets will reach its workshop for reconditioning.
+Thus customers can return the equipment to JLG at the end of the lease contract.

 By building a business model that integrates the recovery of assets, JLG formalises the reverse cycle, gains a close understanding of the flow of its products, and supports the business case for further investment in reconditioning activities.